 What happens if you miss it: Fear-based behavioral problems become exponentially harder and more expensive to address.
 The majority of dogs surrendered to shelters for behavioral reasons were insufficiently socialised during this period.

 What to do: Expose to 100+ different people, 50+ vaccinated dogs, and 20+ distinct environments — always with treats and positive emotional associations.
-Puppy classes with a Fear Free certified trainer are ideal structured support.
+Find the right socialization and training tools to set your puppy up for success.

-Seek emergency care immediately — not in the morning, not after calling your regular vet — for any of these:
+Seek emergency care immediately for any of these:

 • Labored or open-mouth breathing (not panting from heat)